Larsg310/Technicalities/CONTRIBUTING.md

 When adding or modifying an asset you **must**:
 * Keep file naming consistent, using `snake_case` and lowercase extensions.
 * Always use 100% transparent backgrounds on your assets.
 Not using them results in rather ugly looking... things.
-* Compress the file as much as possible without losing quality.
-* Remove file metadata using a program like [PNG Stripper](http://www.steelbytes.com/?mid=30)
 * Limit your palette if you can.
 Gradients look nice in high-res images, but not in 16x16 textures, so pick colors wisely.

+And you **can**:
+* Compress the file as much as possible without losing quality.
+* Remove file metadata using a program like [PNG Stripper](http://www.steelbytes.com/?mid=30) This is not required and we will probably get the buildscript to do it automatically.

 But you **must NOT**:
 * Use semitransparent pixels on an item texture.
 Never do this.
 It's bad and it will haunt you for life.